marcopennekamp/lore/README.md

 ### Functional Tests

-*Note: Functional test automation is not currently up-to-date, as it hasn't been updated for the VM changes.*

 One part of this project is Lore's functional testing solution.
 In the folder `test` (a direct child of the project root), you will find Lore programs contained in single files or across multiple files in some cases (`test/calculator` and `test/combat`).
-Each test program can additionally use types and function from Pyramid.

-Each Lore program in this folder defines a function `test()`, which may return any kind of value.
-Additionally, we define Deno tests that compile the programs, execute the test functions, and verify the return values.
-When running `test.sh` (in the project root), the Lore compiler is freshly assembled into a native image for compilation speed (from a JAR) and subsequently all Deno tests (`*.test.ts`) in the `test` folder are executed.
+You can compile and run all tests by executing `test.sh`.

+Each test program defines a number of specs which can be executed by the Lore VM as tests and as benchmarks (depending on whether the spec is marked as a test, benchmark, or both).
+These specs use assertions to ensure that each test results in the expected outcome.
+Each file can additionally use types and functions from Pyramid.

 This solution allows us to automate "real-world" testing of Lore programs.
-By adding such test programs, we can ensure that specific features of the language and compiler work as intended.
+By adding specs, we can ensure that specific features of the language, compiler, and VM work as intended.
 It helps to find software regressions (as long as tests are added when fixing an issue) and keeps the language stable.
-As each test requires the work of the compiler and runtime, our functional tests are whole-system tests.
+As each test requires the work of the compiler and VM, Lore's functional tests are whole-system tests.

 ### Native Image

 A native executable version of the Lore compiler can be built from an assembled JAR using GraalVM native-image.
-See `test.sh` for a sample use of the command.

 To generate new versions of the `compiler/native-image/*` configuration files, execute the following command from a folder that contains a `lore.build.json` file: